hanfak/topics-to-learn/general-paradigms/architecture/checklist/architecture-setup-checklist.md

   - Are there any communication obstacles between different parts of the application or between the application and third party applications?
 - Secrets
   - Vault
+- Certificates
+  - server
+  - client
 - Automating environments
   - Terraform
 - Expiry dates
   - certifactes, licenses, secrets
   - When do they occur?
-Is there a reminder - alerting system, emails etc?
+Is there a reminder/monitor - alerting system, emails etc?
+- Gitops
+  - state of deployments stored in git
+  - flux

 [Top of Page](#checklist-for-new-project)

 ## Development Concerns

 - IDE
-  - What’s the policy on using IDE’s?
+  - What’s the policy on using IDE’s? licence costs
   - Is each developer allowed to use his/her IDE of choice?
   - Making a specific IDE mandatory may reduce costs for providing several parallel solutions while letting each developer use his favorite IDE may reduce training costs.
+  - plugins
+    - custom made, free, paid
+    - legal usage
+  - Mastery, shorcuts
-  - Intellij, eclipse
+  - e.g. Intellij, eclipse
 - Build Tool
   - Which tool will do the building?
   - Both Maven and Gradle are popular choices